shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 ### Project Compilation and Linking

-As defined in `cmake` configuration file `host/CMakeLists.txt`, When the OE SDK V0.9 is built on an SGX platform, the host-side plugin library code is linked with the DCAP library.
+As defined in `cmake` configuration file `host/CMakeLists.txt`, when the OE SDK V0.9 is built on an SGX platform, the host-side plugin library code is linked with the DCAP library.

 ## Proposed Changes